 - 17b.114 These provisions apply when students are being considered for the final award for which they have registered.
-In addition, Certificate or Diploma of Higher Education may be recommended by way of an exit award, even where these awards are not formally approved as part of the programme. - 17b.115 SITS will be used to calculate the average mark as a whole number, ie rounded down to the nearest whole number where the average mark is less than XX.5 and rounded up where the average mark is XX.5 or greater. - 17b.116 Certificates and Diplomas of Higher Education will not be named (eg Cert HE in Mathematics) unless such a named award has been formally approved as part of the programme.
+In addition, Certificate or Diploma of Higher Education may be recommended by way of an exit award, even where these awards are not formally approved as part of the programme. - 17b.115 Average (mean) mark will be calculated as a whole number, ie rounded down to the nearest whole number where the average mark is less than XX.5 and rounded up where the average mark is XX.5 or greater. - 17b.116 Certificates and Diplomas of Higher Education will not be named (eg Cert HE in Mathematics) unless such a named award has been formally approved as part of the programme.
 This applies to final awards, and to both Aegrotat and posthumous degrees. - 17b.117 The university will withhold the final certificate for a university award until any outstanding debt has been cleared or the sum at issue consigned pending agreement, arbitration or judicial decision.
 See admissions and enrolment 16.55-16.58.